uk-ai/ukai2025/_sessions/keynote-1.md

 start_time: 2025-06-23 10:05
 end_time: 2025-06-23 10:45
 location:
-venue: Wellcome Trust Collection, London, UK
+venue: The Gibbs Building, Wellcome Trust Collection, London, UK
 ---

 Prof Alastair Denniston from HDR UK and the University of Birmingham will deliver the opening keynote address of UK AI 2025.